hcitang/481/index.md

 [Course description, learning objectives, and evaluation criteria](about.md)

+Note: The final exam is on Wed, Jun 28 at 8am in ST 143

 ## Tentative Calendar

 Come to class having listened to all the podcasts for that lecture, and having reviewed each of the slide decks.